OffXec/PAVELOW/README.md

 That's just to name a few, the rest you'll have to go and enjoy yourself! (;

 #Requirements
--Kali Linux
+- Kali Linux
--ROOT (not root priv user)
+- ROOT (not root priv user)

 Any questions or ideas for version 2.0 feel free to let me know.